GENG5514 Finite Element Method

 |Semester 1||UWA (Perth)||Face to face|

 - Students are able to (1) explain the basic theory behind the FEM; (2) identify whether a problem can be solved using the FEM; (3) use commercial software codes to build, constrain, mesh, run and debug FEM solutions for a range of applications; (4) critically evaluate the results of FEM calculations; (5) review the latest advances in the FEM and its applications, benefits and limitations; (6) work effectively in a diverse team to achieve professional outcomes; and (7) communicate effectively through concise written technical reports, using discourse conventions relevant to the discipline.

-- Indicative assessments in this unit are as follows: (1) in-class assessment; (2) group project and assignment; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) online assessment; (2) group assignment; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.